Adult Mental Health Services

 Assistance programs like housing supports connect you to safe living spaces.

 Independent living resources empower you to handle everyday tasks confidently.
-Elder abuse prevention programs protect loved ones from harm in vulnerable situations.
-Whether it's securing foster care homes or finding local senior centers for activities, these services promote stability and independence in Oakland County.
+Elder abuse prevention programs protect loved ones from harm in unsafe situations.

 Evidence-Based Therapy Modalities